Silverfang180/Crop_Disease_Detection/README.md

 5. This process allows the model to learn the subtle visual clues that distinguish a healthy leaf from a diseased one, just like a trained botanist would.

-# 🤝 Join Our Mission
+# 🤝 contribute!!!
 We believe this technology can make a real difference.
-If you're a developer, a data scientist, or just someone passionate about sustainable agriculture, we'd love for you to contribute!
+If you're a developer, a data scientist, or just someone passionate about sustainable agriculture, I love for you to contribute!
 You can:

 Add more languages.